 Nausea, vomiting and diarrhoea are generally not anyone's idea of a good time, but the 4.1 million Australians who come down with food poisoning every year experience such symptoms.
 And it's not uncommon for the cause to be home-cooked food!

 Don't let raw meat or juices come into contact with food that's going to be eaten uncooked.

 Whether the food comes from your kitchen or the local café, the basic rules of avoiding uninvited guests such as Escherichia coli O157 H7 (better known as E.Coli) or Bacillus cereus are the same.

-- When in doubt, toss it out.
 Most food-poisoning bacteria and their toxins have no taste or smell.
 The smell of putrefaction is usually due to relatively harmless bacteria called pseudomonas.
 So it might not be obvious that food's contaminated.
-See our FAQs on what's safe to eat for the answers to your commonly asked dodgy-food-in-the-fridge questions.
+See our FAQs on what's safe to eat (below) for the answers to your commonly asked dodgy-food-in-the-fridge questions.